Archaeology, Games and Interactive Medi ARCH5104

 Interactive Media (1,000 words) - 20%

 ■ Introduce students to the design, development and use of interactive digital media within an archaeological and heritage setting

 ■ Develop critical and creative skills necessary to design and commission a piece of digital media

-■ Gain knowledge in developing technical skills in order to complete a simple digital media project
+■ Develop students' technical skills so they can complete a simple digital media project

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

 ■ Design interactive media for specific archaeological and heritage settings

 ■ Develop a design brief and commission a piece of digital media